-NOTE: The orange and yellow wires must cross to connect to the appropriate iacks.
+NOTE: The orange and yellow wires must cross to connect to the appropriate jacks.
+The microphone connector may be either white (as pictured) or black.

 Solder the black "RTN" wire to the RTN side of the antenna terminal.

 Insert the red wire into the BNC connector and solder in place.